lsst-sims/sims_featureScheduler_runs2.2/baseline/README.md

 * Now using pre-computed DDF scheduling.
 * including basis function to supress additional repeat observations in a night
 * Added detailer to be sure we flush the queue for scheduled observations
+* Turn off the ability of pair times to scale (was causing run-over into twilight)

 * XXX--need to fix bug where long blobs are not respecting morning twilight.